altimmons/LangNotes/Python.md

  $ python3 prog.py 4 -vvvv
  ```

- Remember that by default, if an optional argument isn’t specified, it gets the None value, and that cannot be compared to an int value (hence the TypeError exception).
+ Remember that by default, if an optional argument isn't specified, it gets the None value, and that cannot be compared to an int value (hence the TypeError exception).

  **groups**